-CEDAR RAPIDS, Iowa — An eastern Iowa man has pleaded guilty to robbing two Cedar Rapids banks four separate times has been sentenced to 31 years in federal prison.
+CEDAR RAPIDS, Iowa — An eastern Iowa man who pleaded guilty to robbing two Cedar Rapids banks four separate times has been sentenced to 31 years in federal prison.

-The U.S. Attorney's Office for the Northern District of Iowa says 29-year-old Javon Dockery, of Cedar Rapids, entered the plea Thursday to four counts of bank robbery and one count of possession of a firearm in furtherance of a crime of violence.
+The U.S. Attorney's Office for the Northern District of Iowa says 29-year-old Javon Dockery, of Cedar Rapids, was sentenced Monday on four counts of bank robbery and one count of possession of a firearm in furtherance of a crime of violence.
 He pleaded guilty in October.

-As part of a deal, Dockery admitted to robbing a Cedar Rapids branch of U.S. Bank on April 30 and June 26.
-He also admitted to robbing a Cedar Rapids branch of Guaranty Bank on May 16 and May 29.
+As part of his plea, Dockery admitted to robbing a Cedar Rapids branch of U.S. Bank in April and June 2014.
+He also admitted to robbing a Cedar Rapids branch of Guaranty Bank twice in May.

 The sentence calls for a restitution payment of $25,935 to the two banks and five years of supervised release after Dockery's prison term.